Group Therapy in Philadelphia & Online Across PA

 • Queer and non-binary individuals struggling with perfectionism and self-worth

-• Trans individuals navigating transition and mental health simultaneously
+• Trans individuals navigating transition and mental health

 • Partners supporting transitioning loved ones